-COMPONENT OF RETURN risk-free rate 5.0[%] + EXCESS RETURN AFTER COSTS 2.7% + (which is the reward for taking market risk above cash or the risk-free rate) REWARD FOR VALUE-ADDING ACTIVITIES 1.0% = 8.7 % EXPLANATION Our estimate of the equilibrium return on 90-day Treasury Bills.
+COMPONENT OF RETURN 5.0% + EXCESS RETURN AFTER COSTS 2.7 % + (which is the reward for taking market risk above cash or the risk-free rate) REWARD FOR VALUE- ADDING ACTIVITIES 1.0 % = 8.7 % EXPLANATION Our estimate of the equilibrium return on 90-day Treasury Bills.
 We define the reward for market risk as the margin between the risk-free rate and the return that would be generated on the Reference Portfolio (after assumed costs of 0.25%).
 Although the estimates of market risk vary over time, we provide the equilibrium, or long term, expectation of the rewards for market risk on the Reference Portfolio.
 Our estimate of the reward for market risk has a very wide range over a one-year horizon, although this range tightens over longer horizons.
 Our estimate of the return from the investment activities we undertake to add value.
 We summarise those activities as part of our explanation of the Reference Portfolio in our Statement of Intent.
-The mid-point of our estimated range for the Fund return over 2017/18 is 8.7%.
+The mid-point of our estimated range for the Fund return over 2018/19 is 8.7%.

-6. What are the key risks to the Fund's performance in 2017/18 and how are we managing them?
+6. What are the key risks to the Fund's performance in 2018/19 and how are we managing them?

 Understanding and managing risk is considered a fundamental activity that is central to the management of the Fund.
 While risk is a necessary part of the Fund's activities, it must be understood to ensure the risk profile adopted is commensurate with our return objective and long-term time horizon.
-Investment strategies are designed to improve the Sharpe Ratio of the Fund, that is to increase return without a commensurate increase in risk.
-A description of the Sharpe Ratio is contained on page 5 of the Statement of Intent.
+Investment strategies are designed to improve the Sharpe ratio of the Fund, that is to increase return without a commensurate increase in risk.